Kriechmayr matches legends with double speed gold at worlds - WHIZ News

 “What I could do today, is bring out everything physically and mentally and I felt like I did that.”

-Overall World Cup champion Aleksander Aamodt Kilde is out for the season with a knee injury.
+Jansrud’s teammate Aleksander Aamodt Kilde, the overall World Cup champion, is out for the season with a knee injury.

 The turning section that decided the race had been sharply criticized by many racers after the first official training session on Friday.